Queen Bee Size – Are Bigger Queens Better?

 With an average queen laying over 1000 eggs a day during peak season, that’s a lot of eggs!

 The queen only mates for a short time during her youth.
-The sperm collected during mating is stored inside her abdomen.
+This short period of mating means that she must have room inside her body to store semen.

-Her lifelong task is egg laying.
-This she will continue until she dies, is killed or her performance lags.
-If this happens, the colony will begin plans to replace her.
+Once the queen bee begins egg laying, she will continue until she dies or her performance lags.
+If her ability to lay eggs drops too low, the colony will begin plans to replace her.

 Many factors go into evaluating the quality of a queen.
 It starts with her genetic makeup (disease resistance etc.).